eosnetworkfoundation/grant-framework/applications/EO2_boilerplate.md

 ### Ecosystem Fit

+- **Where and how does your project fit into the ecosystem?**

 EO2’s target are users who are not yet familiar with crypto and digital assets in general, so customers of EO2 will translate into additional users of the EOSIO Ecosystem.
 Also, EO2 is building its identity around the authentic promotion of sustainability and the choise of EOSIO plays a relevant role in this strategy.
-The EOS ecosystem as a whole can benefit from this association between its technology and sustainability,
+The EOS ecosystem as a whole can benefit from this association between its technology and sustainability.

+- **Who is your target audience (chain/dapp/wallet/UI developers, designers, your user base, some dapp's userbase, yourself)?**

 Apps developed by EO2 that are meant to be open-source are aimed at Dapp/UI Developers.